n00b69/woa-beryllium/guide/reinstall.md

 > Run the `touchfix.bat` file as an administrator, or touch will not work when you boot into Windows

 ### Boot into Windows
 Reboot your phone.
-If you end up in Android instesd of Windows, flash the UEFI again using WOA Helper.
+If you end up in Android instead of Windows, flash the UEFI again using WOA Helper.

 #### Setting up Windows
 > Your device will now set up Windows.
 This will take some time.
 It will eventually reboot, and after that the initial setup (oobe) should launch.